Skip to content

 agr add user/skill user/other-skill # Install multiple at once

-agr add user/skill --overwrite # Update to latest version
+agr upgrade # Update everything to the latest commit

 agr remove user/skill # Uninstall a skill